South African Field Epidemiology Training Programme:

 - Experience of working in the public health system is desirable

-Minimal Educational requirements (all degrees should be in a health, laboratory or public health related field from an accredited university):
+Minimal Educational requirements (all degrees should be in health, laboratory or public health-related field from an accredited university):

-- A doctorate degree in a medical/health related field; OR
+- A doctorate in a medical/health related field; OR

 - An honour’s/bachelor’s degree with prior research experience

-Please note that a B Tech degree does not fulfill the minimum educational requirements of the University of Pretoria, the University of the Witwatersrand and the SAFETP.
+Please note that a B Tech degree does not fulfil the minimum educational requirements of the University of Pretoria, the University of the Witwatersrand and the SAFETP.

 - Be registered with their respective professional bodies

 - Be fluent in spoken and written English